imacrayon/alpine-ajax/docs/reference.md

 ### Progressive Enhancement

-Since AJAX enabled links no longer trigger full page navigation, they are transformed into buttons to meet [accessibility best practices](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role#best_practices).
-AJAX links are given the `button` role, their `href` is removed, and the `<a>` element is wired to respond to button keyboard events.

 Behavior added with `x-ajax` degrades gracefully if JavaScript is not enabled: Links and forms continue to work as normal, they simply don't fire AJAX requests.
 This is known as [Progressive Enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), and it allows a wider audience to use your sites functionality.

 ## x-sync